A Personal Note from ETP Founder Randi Rubenstein

 We face an unchanged future unless we make a better effort to educate young adults on the importance and skills for becoming a good parent.

-Recognizing an urgent need for change, I founded ESP to offer instruction and educational materials to increase young adults’ awareness of their future responsibilities as parents.
+Recognizing an urgent need for change, I founded ETP to offer instruction and educational materials to increase young adults’ awareness of their future responsibilities as parents.
 My hope is they will enter into this grand adventure better prepared than the generations before them.
 And whether or not they become a parent, I hope all young adults will learn the importance of self-care, constructive methods for managing relationships, and the value of goal-setting.
-Most of all, I hope ESP will help young adults embrace the many ways they can create a lasting legacy through the care and protection of our next generation of children
+Most of all, I hope ETP will help young adults embrace the many ways they can create a lasting legacy through the care and protection of our next generation of children

 Thank you for visiting our website and taking time to learn about our organization.
 We warmly invite your participation and support.